Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Maret 2025 06.23.29 UTC
+- WIB: Sabtu, 22 Maret 2025 08.55.09 UTC
-- WITA: Sabtu, 22 Maret 2025 07.23.29 UTC
+- WITA: Sabtu, 22 Maret 2025 09.55.09 UTC
-- WIT: Sabtu, 22 Maret 2025 08.23.29 UTC
+- WIT: Sabtu, 22 Maret 2025 10.55.09 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude